andikleen/pmu-tools/README.md

 # Recent new features:

+* jevents now has a perf stat like tool called jstat.
 * jevents can now list and automatically resolve perf style events and aliases
 * simple-pebs is a simple reference Linux PEBS driver
 * ocperf now supports uncore events on some systems (experimential)